 - 1-3 years history — established, not fly-by-the-night

 - 3+ years — basically blue chip

-This is very loose, and it's very debatable.
-My point is more broad — the more history (and the more consistent the history), the higher the multiple.
+This is very loose, and it’s very debatable.
+My point is broader — the more history (and the more consistent the history), the higher the multiple.